MassimoGirondi/dncs-lab/README.md

 When choosing the networks addresses, any valid class can be taken, there is no "hard" rule.
 However, the first classes of each block is usually chosen, leaving space for other networks.
-Since there is no requirement about the addresses to be used, we can use private IPs.
+Since there is no requirement about the addresses to be used, we can use private IP addresses.
 In this case, I chose networks in the 10.0.0.0/8 class, but the 172.16.0.0/12 or the 192.168.0.0/16 can be chosen as well.

 The chosen IP classes above are one after the other, this is not a very nice approach when we plan to have upgrades in future: could be better to separate the networks a little more (e.g. put the network B on 10.1.0.0/26), so we can easily expand the networks without changing the addresses of the host already configured.
 However, this is not required by this assignment and we can keep them adjacent.